ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 The following is a list of all the default built-in menu items with the rules about when they are shown.

 - `sortAscending`: Sort the column in ascending order.
 Shown when `columnMenu = 'new'` and the column is not already sorted in ascending order.
-- `sortAscending`: Sort the column in ascending order.
-Shown when `columnMenu = 'new'` and the column is not already sorted in ascending order.
+- `sortDescending`: Sort the column in descending order.
+Shown when `columnMenu = 'new'` and the column is not already sorted in descending order.
-- `sortAscending`: Sort the column in ascending order.
-Shown when `columnMenu = 'new'` and the column is not already sorted in ascending order.
+- `sortUnSort`: Clear the sort on the column.
+Shown when `columnMenu = 'new'` and the column is already sorted.
 - `columnFilter`: Show the column filter.
 Shown when `columnMenu = 'new'`, a filter is enabled, and the header filter button and floating filter button are not displayed.
 - `columnChooser`: Show the column chooser.
 Shown when `columnMenu = 'new'`.
 - `pinSubMenu`: Sub-menu for pinning.
 Always shown.